Fostering a cat or dog?

 Pets are emotional support crutches, they are companion, carer and confidant in the uncharted choppy waters we find ourselves.

 Inexperienced foster parents are easy prey for a cat or dog.
 Cats and dogs are incredibly intelligent and learn quickly how to take advantage of inexperience.
 A lot like kids, boundaries are the key to good parenting.
 Or we end up with a generation of cats and dogs like the ‘kids’ who believe they are immune to COVID 19.
 Coronavirus is a harsh teacher for our kids and we can only hope they come out of this stronger.

-Make sure to take instructions from the shelter for the animal you foster.
+Make sure to take instructions from the shelter for the animal you foster, ask about any and all health problems the dog may have.
+Check with the shelter if the cat or dog has been inoculated.
 The animal may have a history of aggression, abandonment or abuse which often displays itself once they leave a shelter environment.
 A myriad of sights sounds and smells will trigger a flight or fight response from a shelter cat or dog.
 Ensure you and your foster are safe by asking questions and heed instructions.
 A good shelter will ALWAYS be available to answer your questions and help you and your foster transition.

 What a incredible problem to have, for a shelter to run out of available cats and dogs to foster is the equivalent of winning a lottery.
 A dark side of this silver lining will be a deluge of returned animals once “normal” life resumes.
 The returns will be as swift as their removal.

 India among other poor nations with street animal populations face the unique situation of a lock down which permits people to step out and feed an animal.
 When the government in India announced the lock down, minds raced, many feeders including us frantically searched for answers to this question- Can we feed our street dogs during a lock down?